-Superior refining capability and high operational efficiency characterised by high Nelson complexity index (NCI) and healthy capacity utilisation over the last couple of years: HMEL's refinery has the capability to process mostly heavy and sour crude oils (average API^o: 26) and achieve high distillate yield.
+Superior refining capability and high operational efficiency characterised by high Nelson complexity index (NCI) and healthy capacity utilisation over the last couple of years: HMEL's refinery has the capability to process mostly heavy and sour crude oils (average APIo: 26) and achieve high distillate yield.
 As the demand of middle distillates is expected to increase in the domestic market, the configuration has been selected to maximise yield of the same.
 The refinery also has the flexibility to change its product slate marginally.
 Overall, the Nelson Complexity Index (NCI), a measurement of the complexity, is high at 12.6 for the refinery.
 The operational performance of the refinery has been healthy in the recent past characterised by healthy capacity utilisation levels (>100%).
-The capacity utilisation is expected to be impacted in FY2021 by the initial loss of production to match the demand for products in the immediate aftermath of the Covid-19 lockdown.
+The capacity utilisation was impacted in the immediate aftermath of the Covid-19 lockdown although the capacity utilisation has ramped up to 109% (on a monthly basis) by the month of July 2020 itself.
+Overall capacity utilisation in FY2021 is expected to be around 100%.

 High financial flexibility indicated by refinancing of the long-term loans in the past resulting in low debt repayments: the ratings also factor in the high financial flexibility of HMEL in refinancing its term loan obligations resulting in low debt repayments.
-ICRA expects HMEL to refinance the upcoming debt repayments in FY2022 and FY2023 as well to keep the debt repayment obligations lower till the petrochemical capex is completed.
+The term debt repayment in FY2022 remains low and thereafter the repayment will rise with the petrochemical capex coming online.